About the Board of Governors

 The Board directs the exercise of the powers of the Postal Service, directs and controls its expenditures, reviews its practices, conducts long-range planning, approves officer compensation and sets policies on all postal matters.
 The Board takes up matters such as service standards and capital investments.

-The governors employ a full-time corporate secretary who serves as the primary staff assistant to the Board.
+The governors employ a full-time corporate secretary who serves as the primary staff assistant to the Board and supervises other members of the staff of the Office of the Board of Governors.
 The secretary is generally responsible for coordinating the resources of the Postal Service so that the Board fulfills its statutory duties in the most efficient and informed manner possible.
-Michael J. Elston is the acting secretary of the Board.
+Michael J. Elston is the secretary of the Board.

 The Board of Governors meets on a regular basis.
-Meeting locations are generally in Washington, D.C., but may be scheduled in some other city where the members can see firsthand a Postal Service or large mailer's operation.
+Meeting locations are generally in Washington, D.C., but may be scheduled in some other city where the members can see firsthand a Postal Service or large mailer's operation and provide access to the Board to customers from other parts of the country.

 All meetings are open to the public unless the Board specifically votes to close all or part of a meeting in line with exemptions permitted by the Government in the Sunshine Act [5 U.S.C.
 552b(b)].

 Each governor receives $300 per day for not more than 42 days of meetings each year and travel expenses, in addition to an annual salary of $30,000.
-Nine vacancies exist on the Board.
+Four vacancies exist on the Board.